(Hilal Dance Diploma 2010, Certificate in Dance Teaching, QUT 2005, WWVP)

-Rachael is one of Australia’s leading Hilal Dance practitioners.
-She began her studies with dance founder Suraya Hilal in 1997.
+Rachael is one of Australia’s leading Hilal Dance practitioners, beginning her studies with dance founder Suraya Hilal in 1997.

-Rachael assisted in establishing Hilal Dance in Australia through her own teaching as well as being a key organiser of workshops with master artist Suraya Hilal and other senior Hilal Dance teachers.
+Rachael assisted in establishing Hilal Dance in Australia through her own teaching and through organising workshops for European based master artist Suraya Hilal in Canberra, Sydney and Melbourne.

-Rachael believes in dance being a lifelong practice and continues to expand and consolidate her knowledge of body integration and training in Hilal Dance through attending Hilal Dance workshops in Australia and abroad.
+Rachael believes in dance being a lifelong practice and continues to expand and consolidate her knowledge of body integration and training through regular workshops online and in person in Australia and abroad.